Shayan-To/SudoWin/trunk/sudo/Readme.txt

 - Administrators do not have sudo privileges by default.
 Administrators must be in the sudoers group and in the sudoers data source to have sudo privileges.

+- You must be a member of the Administrators group to install Sudo for Windows

 FILES INCLUDED
 --------------